Principle 11

 The Social Scoreboard measures progress on the principles of the EPSR.
 Linked to the principle of childcare and support to children, the Scoreboard outlines that in the EU:

-• There is a 24.2% at-risk-of-poverty rate or exclusion for children (0-17).
+• There is a 24.2% at-risk-of-poverty rate or exclusion for children aged less than 18.

-• Only 32.3% of children aged less than 3 years are in formal childcare - Latest figures (2020).
+• Only 39.3% of children aged less than 3 years are in formal childcare.

 What are public health actors doing?